oracle/graal/substratevm/Options.md

 image generation options, macro options, non-standard options, and server options.
 Non-standard and server options are subject to change through a deprecation cycle.

-A command line help is available.
+Command-line help is available.
 Run `native-image --help` to get the commands overview, and `native-image --help-extra` to print help on non-standard, macro, and server options.